 If you’re looking to hire millennial nurses at your organization, it’s important to know what they’re looking for, as well as changes your company can make to gain a competitive advantage when it comes to recruiting top talent.

-1. Invest in up-to-date technology and equipment
+- Invest in up-to-date technology and equipment

 Millennials have grown up in the digital age and are accustomed to using the latest computers and devices at home and in the workplace.
-While it’s not necessary to buy iPads for each nurse, you will find that millennials are more easily frustrated with out-of-date or slow equipment; they will push for streamlined, modern technology to make processes more efficient.
+While it’s not necessary to buy iPads for each nurse, you will find that millennials are more easily frustrated with out-of-date or slow equipment.
+They will push for streamlined, modern technology to make processes more efficient.

 One of the quickest ways to lose employees is to keep them in the dark about important news or make big decisions without any input from them.
 Millennials are used to having information at their fingertips.
 They also want to know their voice is heard.
-Learning about important company news at the same time that the general public does will only lower their trust in leadership and make them feel undervalued.
+Learning about important company news at the same time as the general public will lower their trust in leadership and make them feel undervalued.

 Another way to help create a transparent culture at your organization is to conduct employee feedback surveys to find out what your nurses want most.
 Whenever possible, make changes based on their feedback.

 Millennials are typically values-driven and committed to finding a company that helps them achieve this goal.
 Millennials’ search for ethical, socially-minded companies aligns with the interests of many nurses who chose their profession to make a difference in patients’ lives.
 They want authentic leadership and established programs that give back to the community.

 Make sure your entire team, from medical staff to administrators, knows your company values.
 You may also want to offer more ways for your team members to give back to the community, such as working with health nonprofits or having volunteer days.

 Encourage employees to learn new hard and soft skills by creating professional initiatives like trainings, mentorship programs, and professional development stipends.
 These programs will help you attract and retain all employees, not just millennial nurses.